 Dermal fillers, otherwise referred to as soft tissue fillers or wrinkle fillers, are cosmetic injectables that add volume and fullness to the skin.
 Dermal fillers are used in the treatment of various signs of aging, including vertical lip lines, thinning of the lips, wrinkles, scars, and marionette lines, among others.
 As we age, our skin’s ability to produce collagen, elastin, and hyaluronic acid—the components responsible for supple and youthful skin—decreases.
 As a result, the skin appears dull, saggy, and wrinkly.

 While growing old is a gift, you don’t have to wear this gift on your face.
-Dermal fillers restore the lost glory of your face, returning it to a place of youthful beauty and glow.
+Dermal fillers in Fort Atkinson restore the lost glory of your face, returning it to a place of youthful beauty and glow.

 If you’re considering getting dermal fillers, give us a call at Rock River Dental.
 We are a leading dental clinic with many years of experience in providing care to our patients.